Ivana Bacik: Seanad (2007–2021)

+Dáil (2021–present)

 On 27 April 2021, after the resignation of Eoghan Murphy from his Dáil seat in Dublin Bay South, Bacik announced her intention to stand in the upcoming by-election.
 She campaigned with an emphasis on providing affordable housing, as well as improving healthcare and childcare, tackling climate change, and achieving "a true republic in which church and state are separated".
 During the campaign, she described herself as having "more bills passed into law than any other Senator, on issues such as workers' conditions, women's health rights, and LGBT equality".
 Bacik also campaigned on increasing the number of sports amenities for children in the area, calling for unused Defence Forces football fields at the Cathal Brugha Barracks to be freed up for local sports, with the suggestion rejected by Fine Gael Minister for Defence Simon Coveney.
 Fine Gael complained to RTÉ after she featured prominently on National Treasures, a prime-time TV show broadcast by RTÉ during the campaign.
 RTÉ has strict rules about fair coverage of candidates during campaigns.
 The national broadcaster blamed an "inadvertent error" for the programme being shown three days before the election.
 A steering group within the broadcaster told Fine Gael that "the broadcast should not have happened."
 Consequentially, RTÉ had to show a special report on the by-election on Prime Time to "ensure fair coverage is given to all candidates".

 Bacik won this election, receiving 8,131 (30.2%) first-preference votes.
 It was her fourth attempt as a Labour candidate, and she expressed her delight at the success at the count centre in the RDS.
 Following the election, she was described by the Irish Times as "a formidable activist and public intellectual" and that Fine Gael's perceived antipathy towards their former TD, Kate O'Connell, may have contributed to the surge in support to Bacik from women voters.
 The newspaper claimed that her election was "a long overdue morale boost" for Labour.

 In August 2021, Bacik apologised for attending Katherine Zappone's controversial party in the Merrion Hotel, Dublin, in July of that year.
 She stated that she believed that it took place within existing COVID-19 pandemic restrictions.